-As reported in the previous financial year that about the vacancy for Risk Committee chairperson, we are pleased to report that the new chairperson has been appointed.
 We appreciate the indulgence of CDM for seconding an official to chair the Risk committee meetings whilst we were busy with recruitment processes for the chairperson.
+We wish that they can continue supporting the municipality and the current chairperson to continue with resolution of Risks and mitigating their possible effect on the long term sustainability of the Municipality.
 The strategic and operational risk registers for 2021/2022 financial year have been compiled and approved by Council with IDP.
 Emerging risk register was also updated owing to the Covid19 pandemic.